berkeley-scf/tutorial-git-basics/git-intro.md

     $ git add file1.txt
     $ git commit -m "Great progress on this matter."

+Alternatively, if you are modifying files, you may just want to tell Git to include the changes to all files as part of the commit.

+    $ echo "Great progress ..." >> file1.txt
+    $ git commit -am "Great progress on this matter."

+This avoids having to do `git add` to indicate the files you have changed.
+Note that only changes to files already in the repository will be committed.

 While the basic pattern is *work, add, commit, and repeat*, I tend to repeatedly add my work to the staging area before I finally commit it.
 This allows me to effectively keep saving my work, but only committing